 - comparatively safe walking for such a long hike (the scramble up Half Dome being the notable exception)

-- JMT is about 10% the length of the Pacific Crest Trail
+- JMT is almost 10% the length of the Pacific Crest Trail

-- many marvellous waterfalls cascading the huge granite walls of Yosemite
+- many marvellous waterfalls cascading huge granite walls

 - thousands of small lakes